 We recognize deferred tax assets resulting from tax credit carryforwards and deductible temporary differences between taxable income on our income tax returns and income before taxes under GAAP.
 Deferred tax assets generally represent future tax benefits to be received when these carryforwards can be applied against future taxable income or when expenses previously reported in our consolidated financial statements become deductible for income tax purposes.
 A deferred tax asset valuation allowance is required when some portion or all of the deferred tax assets may not be realized.
 We consider the weight of all available evidence, both positive and negative, in assessing the realizability of the deferred tax assets by each taxing jurisdiction.
-When evaluating if a valuation allowance is necessary, we evaluate the sustained profitability and three years of cumulative income in each jurisdiction and consider the Company's ability to carry back its tax losses or credits for refunds, the availability of tax planning strategies, reversals of existing taxable temporary differences and projections of future taxable income.
-In the fourth quarter of fiscal 2022, we performed an analysis of all available positive and negative evidence.
+We evaluate the sustained profitability and three years of cumulative income in each jurisdiction and consider the Company's ability to carry back its tax losses or credits for refunds, the availability of tax planning strategies, reversals of existing taxable temporary differences and projections of future taxable income.
 As we had incurred a cumulative book loss in the U.K. over the three-year period ended February 2, 2019, we evaluated the realizability of our UK deferred tax assets and, accordingly, in the fourth quarter of fiscal 2018, the Company recorded a \$3.7 million valuation allowance on its U.K. deferred tax assets.
-Although as of January 28, 2023 the U.K. has three-year cumulative income, we have maintained a full valuation allowance in the U.K. due to a lack of sustained profitability and economic uncertainty in the country.
+In the fourth quarter of fiscal 2023, the Company recorded a benefit of \$5.1 million for the reversal of the valuation allowance on deferred tax assets expected to be realized in the U.K. The positive evidence considered in our assessment of the calizability of the deferred tax assets included the generation of significant positive cumulative income in the U.K. valuation allowance in certain other foreign jurisdictions.
+Changes in the valuation allowance in fiscal 2023 primarily related to the U.K. valuation reversal, balance sheet adjustments and functional currency fluctuations.

 Significant judgment is required in evaluating our uncertain tax positions.
 We establish accruals for uncertain tax positions when we believe that the full amount of the associated tax benefit may not be realized.
 In the future, if we prevail in matters for which accruals have been established previously or pay amounts in excess of reserves, there could be an effect on our income tax provisions in the period in which such determination is made.
 Tax authorities regularly examine the Company's returns in the jurisdictions in which the Company does business.
-Management regularly assesses the tax risk of the company's return filing positions and believes its accruals for uncertain tax benefits are adequate as of January 28, 2023 and January 29, 2022.
+Management regularly assesses the tax risk of the company's return filing positions and believes its accruals for uncertain tax benefits are adequate as of February 3, 2024 and January 28, 2023.